title33/Blade-Bell-op/README.md

     if descendant:IsA("Part") and descendant.Name ~= "Ball" then
         descendant.Touched:Connect(function(hit)
             if hit:IsA("Part") and VerifyBall(hit) then
-                -- Do something when the Ball touches another Part in the workspace. print("Ball touched " .. hit.Name)
+                print("Ball touched " .. hit.Name)
             end
         end)